 The challenge on a river, is in throwing down a plank so you can reach the bank and pull the boat in before it drifts off .. fun in summer when the current is slow..
 I’d chosen not to notice I’d been stumbling as if one leg was longer than the other for three days before admitting to myself, I’d banked.
 A neighbour who’d been swimming in 37 degree heat, volunteered to help lever me off with a plank.
 Then it rained.. hard! a reminder winter would come.
 Followed by quiet mist and still.

 I wasn’t quite sure when I pulled into the Stort if it was a river or not .. packed with boats and so narrow ..
 If anyone came the other way, they wouldn’t be pleased to see me.
 They didn’t ’til they did, at high speed on a bend.
 I twisted my way slowly upstream through apple trees and fallen willows, enchanted.

 At the top of the navigation is a bridge, where the river turns into a stream.
 I couldn’t go any further, took on three barrows of tumbling logs, had my bike fixed and browsed an abundance of charity shops.
-I’d gone as far as I possibly could.
+Perfect timing.
+My work contracts came through when I’d gone as far as I possibly could.